 - “Concurrent Earnings Announcements and the Allocation of Investor Attention” with Elia Ferracuti.

 - “The Nuances of Investment under Uncertainty: Aggregate versus Firm-Specific Uncertainty” with Elia Ferracuti.

 “Informational Foundations for the Macroeconomic Role of Aggregated Accounting Disclosures”

 “Externalities of Accounting Disclosures: Evidence from the Federal Reserve” with Edward Li, K. Ramesh, and Min Shen.

 “Intra-Firm Allocation of Equity Incentives” with Rafael Copat, K. Ramesh, and Min Shen.

-Gary enjoys spending time with is wife and four children gardening, cooking, making music, and playing baseball.
+Gary enjoys spending time with his wife and children, gardening, cooking, making music, fly fishing, and playing baseball.